 - 1. A 10% reduction was assumed in required parking for the campus given that the proposed buildings are within 1000 feet of public transit. - 2.
-The proposed Adult Detention Facility will consist of 800 beds with 1 space required per every 5 beds. - $3. \ With the completion of the Phase 3 Full Build-Out the campus will include 100 on-street parking spaces.$ - 4.
-For the purpose of this exercise it is assumed that Beavercreek consists of 35,000 SF of GF Retail and 35,000 SF of Office. - 5.
-In order to provide a total amount of parking within the range established thorugh zoning, the master plan includes a four-story parking garage with approximately 832 spaces. - 6.
-For the 2012 Update the Silver Oak Building is proposed with 32% office and 68% storage; for the Full Build-Out, to maximize storage potential, the building is proposed with 18% office and 82% storage, with a full second level on the interior.
+The proposed Jail will consist of 800 beds with 1 space required per every 5 beds. - 3.
+With the completion of the Phase 3 Full Build-Out the campus will include 100 on-street parking spaces. - $4. \ For the purpose of this exercise it is assumed that Beavercreek consists of 35,000 \ SF of GF \ Retail and 35,000 \ SF of Office.$ - 5.
+In order to provide a total amount of parking within the range established through zoning, the master plan includes a four-story parking garage with approximately 832 spaces. - 6.
+For the 2012 update the Silver Oak Building is proposed with 32% office and 68% storage; for the Full Build-Out, to maximize storage potential, the building is proposed with 18% office and 82% storage, with a full second level on the interior. - 7.
+For the 2024 update Parking Lot F provides the additional parking required to serve the Courthouse building until the future parking garage is constructed. - 8.
+Future building parking requirements will be reviewed against current state mandates, including the recent Climate Friendly and Equitable Communities rules (OAR 660-012-0440 as applicable). - 9.
+For the 2024 update Office Building 7 & 8 are shown as Office.
+Parking counts will be reviewed against any changes to proposed uses as buildings are planned for development.